frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 Wil raised one eyebrow, a gesture that managed to convey both doubt and curiosity.
 “I’m not sure what you’re seeing that we aren’t, friend.”

 Sim turned to face us, and burning conviction stared back.
 “We still have arrows.
 Oil.
 Pitch.”
-He gestured to the guards clustered near the wall like leaves gathering in a corner.
+He gestured to the guards flung near the wall.
 “You’ve faced worse odds on the frontier, haven’t you?”

 One of the older guards straightened slightly.
-“Barely,” he said, his voice rough.
+“Barely,” he said.
 Something flickered in his eyes.
 Not quite hope.
 But not quite defeat either.

 “Wil,” Sim said.
 “Take three men.
-Get the oil down to the courtyard.
-When I give the word, tip the whole cauldron.
-I don’t care if it spills across their shields or their mothers’ graves.
+Get the cauldron ready again.
+When I give the word, tip every drop.
 We hold nothing back.”

 Wil gave him a salute that was all flourish and mockery, but his feet moved with real purpose.
 “On it, Commander Sim.”
 The jest in his voice couldn’t quite hide the respect underneath.

-Sim turned to the others, the handful of guards still standing, still breathing, still capable of holding a weapon.
+Sim turned to the guards.
 “Every bolt.
 Every arrow.
 If it flies, we use it.
 Aim for the siege crew.
 No mercy.
 No hesitation.
 Every one of them that falls is a moment more we live.
 Understood?”

 They nodded.
 These men who were used to being forgotten, who spent their days ignored in a tower nobody remembered existed, suddenly had someone looking them in the eye and telling them they mattered.
 Sim wasn’t shouting them into submission.
 He was offering them something to hold onto when everything else was falling apart.

 Then Sim looked at me.
 Something in his face softened, though his voice remained steady.
 “I know what I’m asking.
 I wouldn’t ask if there was another way.”
 He paused.
 “Kvothe.
 I need the Wind.”

 “Sim, I don’t know if I can.”
 My hands trembled, a small betrayal I couldn’t hide.
-My breath caught on words I didn’t want to speak aloud.
-That calling the Name of the Wind again might break something in me that couldn’t be repaired.
+My breath caught on the words I didn’t want to speak aloud.
+That calling the Name of the Wind again might break me.

 “You don’t have to stop it.
 Just slow it down.
 A glancing blow.
 That’s all we need.”
 He paused.
 “A little time.”

-I breathed in Sim’s belief in me, and forced myself upright.
+I breathed Sim’s belief into me, and forced myself upright.
 My body protested, but it obeyed.
 It remembered how to stand even when standing seemed impossible.
 They had followed me here.
 Wil with his quiet loyalty.
 Sim with his gentle heart.
-And if all I could give them now was time, a handful of borrowed moments, then I would wring it from the wind itself.
+And if all I could do now was give them a handful of borrowed moments, then I would wring them from the wind itself.
 “Alright.”

 Sim met my eyes, and the question hung between us like morning mist.
 Would it be enough?
 We both knew the answer.
 We didn’t need to say it.
 It didn’t have to be enough.
-It only had to buy us time to find what came next.
+It only had to buy us time.

 ### * * *